Toyrone/atlas-java-lib/README.md

-### Jusibe-java-lib
+### Atlas-java-lib

- > Jusibe Library for JAVA☕️.
+ > Atlas Library for JAVA☕️.
 This is based on the Official API Documentation provided by [Atlas](https://sms.atlas.money) an African SMS Service.

 ### Registration

 First, you will need to first create an account at [atlas.money](https://sms.atlas.money/signup/) and obtain your Public key and Access Token.

-Once you have created an account, you can access your Public key and Access Token from the [API Keys](https://jusibe.com/cp/?section=api-keys).
+Once you have created an account, you can access your Api key and secret key.

 # Installation